Paulelo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script 5-local_variables, prints a list of all the available environment and local variables Script 6-create_local_variable, creates a local variable Script 7-create_global_variable, creates a global variable
+Script 5-local_variables, prints a list of all the available environment and local variables Script 6-create_local_variable, creates a local variable Script 7-create_global_variable, creates a global variable Script 8-true_knowledge, creates a variable with a stored addition value